 Homes for Sale in Fairfax Acres and Cobbdale

 This list is the homes currently for sale.
-If you would like a “coming soon” list for Fairfax, get in touch with me and we will get it over to you.
+If you would like a “coming soon” list for Fairfax, get in touch with us and we will get it over to you.

 Fairfax City is full of convenience, and there is more development every year.
 Here is where to go, what to do and some of the benefits of owning a home here.